 From World War II to the Cold War, Germany has been the stage for some of the most important conflicts in the 21st century.
-Throughout Germany, you will find reminders of the past everywhere in the form of monuments and memorials.
+Throughout Germany, there are numerous memorials and monuments that recall the past.

 9. Soak in the Arts